TrickfireRobotics/urc-2023/docs/autonomous_nav.md

 **Functionality:**

 - Subscribe to images and process for obstacle & object recognition with OpenCV.
-- Outputs data to the Decision Making and Localization Nodes as needed.
+- Outputs data to the Decision Making and GPS Anchor Nodes as needed.

 **_Optional:_** split camera processing and other sensor processing (Lidar, etc.) into separate nodes

-### Control Node
+### GPS Anchor Node

-**Role**: Controls rover actuation (movement commands).
+**Role**: Sets the anchor point for the rover from the initial GPS fix.

-**Functionality**: Constructs & executes actuation commands using information from the Navigation and Decision Making Nodes, handling speed, orientation, and stopping.
+**Functionality**:

-- Only accept processed command signals to minimize node complexity
+- Subscribes to the /fix topic (GPS).

-### Localization Node
+- Ignores any fixes for 15s after startup to allow GPS to stabilize.

-**Role**: Tracks the rover’s position using GNSS, IMU, or other localization sensors.
+- Captures the first valid fix after that 15s window.

-**Functionality**: Integrates data from the sensor suite, excluding object detection camera data.
+- Publishes the anchor lat/lon/alt on a transient local topic, ensuring late subscribers still receive the message.

-- May need to incorporate sensor fusion between GNSS & IMUs.
+- Only sets the anchor once; subsequent messages or time do not affect it.

 ### Decision Making Node